 What is breast cancer?

-Breast cancer is a disease in which malignant (cancer) cells form in the tissues of the breast.
+Breast cancer is a malignant tumour formed in the breast tissues.
 It occurs in both women and men, although breast cancer in men is rare.
-Currently, it is the most common cancer among women in Hong Kong.

 - Lack of physical activity

 - No childbirth, late first live birth (after age of 30) or no breastfeeding

 - Early menarche (before age of 12) or late menopause (after age of 55)

 - History of breast cancer, ovarian cancer or endometrial cancer

 - History of benign breast conditions or lobular carcinoma in situ